-1. Get a baseline
+1. Get a Baseline

 Think about what you ate yesterday.
 Can you recall everything?
 You can't change your eating habits if you don't know what they are.
-Try writing down what you eat in a diary, using an app like MyFitnessPal or taking photos of your food.
+Try writing down what you eat in a diary, using an app like MyFitnessPal, or taking photos of your food.
 Doing this tracking can feel tedious, but it can also help you figure out where to start making small, lasting changes.

-"When working with clients, I find that tracking fiber intake, workouts, water and servings of vegetables can be very beneficial to losing weight," says Mallory Spendlove, M.D.A., R.D.N., dietitian at Daily Habits Nutrition.
+"When working with clients, I find that tracking fiber intake, workouts, water, and servings of vegetables can be very beneficial to losing weight," says Mallory Spendlove, M.D.A., R.D.N., dietitian at Daily Habits Nutrition.
 "By choosing one of these habits to track, you can make it automatic over time.
 Then your habits can build on each other to create lasting weight loss."
-If you find tracking tedious, remember that you don't have to track everything you eat forever, but for many people it's a good starting point.
+If you find tracking tedious, remember that you don't have to track everything you eat forever, but for many people, it's a good starting point.

-2. Work with a dietitian
+2. Work With a Dietitian

 This isn't a habit per se, but working with an expert like a registered dietitian can help you make changes and create habits that stick.
 Otherwise, after you track your food, how do you know what changes to make?
-The danger of relying solely on a calorie counting app is falling into the "calories in, calories out" thinking, where you think if you just eat less and workout more, you'll lose the weight.
+The danger of relying solely on a calorie counting app is falling into the "calories in, calories out" thinking, where you think if you just eat less and work out more, you'll lose weight.
 Instead, this often backfires leading to a restrict-binge cycle that doesn't set you up for long-term success.
 "Your body isn't a math equation.
-It's more of a biology project," says Megan Kober, R.D., registered dietitian at The Nutrition Addiction.
+It's more of a biology project," says Megan Kober, R.D., a registered dietitian at The Nutrition Addiction.
 Kober educates women on how to burn fat by focusing on hormones and metabolism, instead of calorie counting.